 The B.A. degree awarded is the same degree granted to students who complete their course work at the University of Calgary.
 Graduation requirements are the same as those outlined in the University of Calgary Calendar.
 (See "Graduation Requirements" later in this section for program details.)
-Students may maintain part-time status and can start their program with evening classes, but eventually must take day time classes to complete their degree.
+Students can start their program with parttime studies and/or evening classes but eventually must take day time classes to complete their degree.

 The purpose of a university education in the arts is not just to train you for a specific job, but to help you develop general skills that can be put to use in many different work situations.
-The Conference Board of Canada has identified the following as critical skills required for Canada's workforce: Academic Skills (Communication, Thinking, Learning, Research) Personal Management Skills (Positive Attitudes/Behaviours, Responsibility, Adaptability)
+The Conference Board of Canada has identified the following as critical skills required for Canada's workforce:

+Academic Skills (Communication, Thinking, Learning, Research)

+Personal Management Skills (Positive Attitudes/Behaviours, Responsibility, Adaptability)